Begin your Pitch Recognition & Vision Training w/ 30% off an annual membership here!

 Anticipating where it’s going to be after it breaks at the point of contact.

-If you are mashing the fastball but look like a deer in the headlights on the curve-ball, train to see this pitch sooner and with quicker reaction in the gS vision training.
+If you are mashing the fastball but look like a deer in the headlights on the curve-ball, train to see this pitch sooner and with quicker reaction with GameSense vision/brain training.

 P.S.
 Remember, when you learn how to anticipate the breaking ball up in the zone, that’s when you’ll do the most damage.